Isoparametric hypersurfaces in $\mathbb{S}^{n}\times \mathbb{R}^{m}$ and $\mathbb{H}^{n}\times \mathbb{R}^{m}$: Introduction

 The paper is organized as follows.
 In Section \ref{sec-proof-thm-class}, we prove Theorem \ref{thm-class-isop-MnRm} and verify the homogeneity of the hypersurfaces listed therein.
-Section \ref{sec-proof-thm-main-equiv} is devoted to the proof of Theorem \ref{thm-main-equiv}.
-Finally, due to its length and technical nature, the proof of Theorem \ref{thm-main} is presented separately in Section \ref{sec-proof-thm-main}.
+Due to its length and technical nature, the proof of Theorem \ref{thm-main} is presented separately in Section \ref{sec-proof-thm-main}.